Mutinda-M/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod a+x . add execution permission to all subdirectories in working directory mkdir -m 751 ./my_dir creates directory my_dir in current working folder with 751 permissions sudo chgrp school ./hello changes group owner to school
+chmod a+x . add execution permission to all subdirectories in working directory mkdir -m 751 ./my_dir creates directory my_dir in current working folder with 751 permissions sudo chgrp school ./hello changes group owner to school sudo chown vincent:staff * changes the owner to vincent and the group owner to staff for all the files and directories in the working directory sudo chown -h vincent:staff ./hello changes the owner and the group owner of _hello to vincent and staff respectively, file _hello is a symbolic link sudo chown --from=guillaume betty ./hello changes the owner of the file hello to betty only if it is owned by the user guillaume